 Back in the 9th century, Porto and Gaia emerged as what would become modern-day Portugal.
 Today, Gaia – known as Vila Nova de Gaia – is more of a suburb of Porto, located on the southern banks of the Rio Douro.

-Porto is Portugal’s second largest city, packed full with riverside promenades, medieval streets, neo-classical buildings, modernist structures, and of course, the famous Porto wine.
+Porto is Portugal’s second-largest city, packed full of riverside promenades, medieval streets, neo-classical buildings, modernist structures, and of course, the famous Porto wine.
 Overlooking the Douro River, Porto is a hilly city that dates back to the 4th century AD.
 Porto developed as a port city under Roman rule, falling to the Moorish invader, and then won back by Christians in the 9th century.

 It’s safe to say Porto has a chequered history, and it became world-renowned as a port during the medieval period.

-With this long history, the districts of Porto are diverse and choc-a-block with a variety of architectural styles as well as different local scenes and atmospheres.
-So where to stay in Porto?
+With this long history, the districts of Porto are diverse and choc-a-block with a variety of architectural styles as well as different local scenes and vibrant atmospheres.
+So, where should you crash in this beautiful chaos, you ask?

 A pastel de Nata in Portugal